 - If self-employed, statements of accounts

-- Negotiating the purchase of a property
+- Negotiations on the purchase of the property

 Once a suitable property has been chosen you will need to negotiate with the seller about the purchase terms and price.
 You could make the offer subject to getting your lawyer's approval, and let hem deal about the mortgage, final completion dates or the method of payment.
 It is possible that the salesman who found your property might be a bad negotiator.
 And it is important to negotiate about the terms of your purchase.
 Always ask if you may speak to the senior sales employee or sales manager of the company and discuss about the formation of the team and their negotation strategy.
 The employee may feel that bringing in a recommended laywer is the best way in the process, making sure that every offer meets the legal criteria.

 There are many excellent local lawyers in Spain who are fluent in your language.
 A lawyer will provide the legal guarantees for the purchase of the property according to the Spanish requirements.
 A lawyer makes sure that a property is bought free of encumbrances, charges, liens or debt and is up to date in all its payments of local contributions and community charges.
 The lawyer may also assist the sales team in difficult and complex negotiations with the owner.
 Using a lawyer from your home country will substantially increase your legal costs and almost certainly delay the sales process.

 Once the parties have come to a verbal accord, the next step is to formalize the offer terms of purchase in writing.
 Funds should be lodged in a local bank account or with your lawyer in order to show the seller that there is a real intention to purchase.
 In Spain it is standard to include a small amount when you are making an offer.
 Therefore, you reserve the rights to the property until all contract are exchanged.